9. Moncef Slaoui: "It’s Unfortunate That It Takes a Crisis for This to Happen"

 Why don't we create an organization that would be a permanent organization that accesses those platform technologies, four or five of them,

-that has maybe 150 or 200 scientists and industrialists, and that research, develop, and manufacture at scale, but in small number, small being one or two million doses, vaccines against a list of more than 50 agents known to be potential pandemic viruses.
+that has maybe 150 or 200 scientists and industrialists, and that research, develop, and manufacture at scale, but in small number, small being one or two million doses, vaccines, against a list of more than 50 agents known to be potential pandemic viruses.

-Why don't we go through that list one by one, and every six months or every nine months, make a vaccine, test it just for phase one, phase two studies, and then stockpile one million doses of that vaccine and move to the next one and the next one and the next one.
+Why don't we go through that list one by one and every six months or every nine months, make a vaccine, test it just for phase one, phase two studies, and then stockpile one million doses of that vaccine and move to the next one and the next one and the next one.

-And after each vaccine, that organization will be better and better at designing and developing vaccines and we will have stockpiled doses of vaccine and the knowledge of immediately beefing up the manufacturing of that particular vaccine.
+And we will have stockpiled doses of vaccine and the knowledge of immediately beefing up the manufacturing of that particular vaccine.

-If we're lucky, quote unquote lucky, and a pandemic happens because of an agent that we had already tackled, Here we are.
+If we're lucky, quote-unquote lucky, and a pandemic happens because of an agent that we had already tackled.
+Here we are, we have a vaccine tomorrow.

-Even if it costed 500 million, it will be worth every penny.
+even if it costed 500 million it will be worth every penny and remember one military aircraft costs more than that.

-So I always like to ask my guests to give listeners some advice.
+So, I always like to ask my guests to give listeners some advice.

-And with you, I'm really curious if you have any advice as someone who obviously thinks logically and scientifically about how to change the minds of people who don't think logically and scientifically?
+And with you, I'm really curious if you have any advice as someone who obviously thinks logically and scientifically about how to change the minds of people who don't think logically and scientifically.

 When you run into people who are ideological or anti-science or conspiracy believers, do you have strategies for being persuasive?
+It's a very good question.

 I would say my first advice, which is